SAP/fundamental-tools/doc/app.md

   - BAPI_EQUI_INSTALL # Install Equipment (Functional Location, Superior Equipment)
 ```

-Cloud/web knowledge and skills are not required here, just standard ABAP development, like the ui will be implemented in ABAP.
+Cloud/web knowledge and skills are not required here.

-Nothing very new or exciting for ABAP developers, the business logic is exposed like the ui will be done in ABAP.
+Just a regular ABAP development, like the ui will be implemented in ABAP.

 ## App Server